-- 199R.
-Service Leadership Internship in Education (1-3) (F, W, Sp, Su) Off-campus service learning.
+199R.
+Service Leadership Internship in Education (1-3) (F, W, S) Off-campus service learning.
 Activities related to the major and employment will be approved.
+Prior approval is necessary, a program coordinated by a faculty member and an on-site supervisor.

+200. Human Growth and Learning in Schools (3) (F, W, S) Full life span coverage of facts, principles and concepts related to the sequential development of human learning; types and principles of learning; and instructional design.

-Prior approval is necessary, a program coordinated by a faculty member and an on-site supervisor. - 212.
-Foundations of Education (2) (F, W, Sp) Basic foundations of education as related to law, philosophy, teaching models and trends.
+212. Foundations of Education (2) (F, W, S) Basic foundations of education as related to law, philosophy, teaching models and trends.
 Selected international comparisons are included.
-Observation in both elementary and secondary schools is included. - 300.
-Human Growth and Learning (2) (1st, W, Sp) Full life span coverage of facts, principles and concepts related to the sequential development of human learning; types and principles of learning; and instructional design.
-(Prerequisites: PSYC 111) 305.
-Computer and Technology Assisted Instruction (1) (F, W, Sp) A study of how computers and related technologies are currently being used to enhance instruction in education and training.
+Observation in both elementary and secondary schools is included.

+305. Computer and Technology Assisted Instruction (2) (F, W, S) A study of how computers and related technologies are currently being used to enhance instruction in education and training.
 Emphasis is given to instructional and production software, teleconferencing techniques and instructional delivery systems for use in distance education.
+(Prerequisite: EDU 212.)

-(Prerequisite: Formal admission to the School of Education.) - 306.
-Assistive Technology in Special Education (1) (F) Information about, exposure to, and experiences with assistive technology that may be used to improve the education and lives of students with disabilities.
-(Prerequisite: EDUC 305) 312.
-Effective Pedagogy (3) (F, W, Sp) An in-depth study of research-based effective teaching practices in the public school classroom.
+312. Effective Pedagogy (3) (F, W, S) An in-depth study of research-based effective teaching practices in the public school classroom.
 Emphasis will be placed on specific applications to effective teaching models, lesson planning models, and other practices involved in classroom responsibilities for the master teacher.
+(Prerequisite: EDU 212)

 330. Classroom Management (2) (F, W) An in-depth study of effective classroom management practices in the public school classroom.
 Emphasis will be placed on specific applications in the classroom for the master teacher.
 (Prerequisite: Formal admission to the School of Education and the Professional Year and must be taken concurrently with ELED/SCED 491)

-- 340. Multiculturalism & Culturally Responsive Teaching through Sheltered Instruction (2) (Varies) This is designed to prepare education majors to develop greater understanding of the different perspectives and integrate culturally responsive teaching utilizing sheltered teaching strategies and multicultural perspectives. - 348.
-Education Leadership (3) (On demand) This is a survey course designed to present an overview of educational administration.
-The course is divided into four areas: 1.
-Administrative processes, 2.
-Fundamental principles and concepts, 3.
-The structural framework for education, and 4.
-Administration of programs and services.
-385. Education Assessment in the Classroom (3) (F, W, Sp) This course is intended to expose students to a range of assessment methods used by teachers in the public schools.
+340. Multiculturalism and Culturally Responsive Teaching Through Sheltered Instruction (2) (S) This is designed to prepare education majors to develop greater understanding of the different perspectives and integrate culturally responsive teaching utilizing sheltered teaching strategies and multicultural perspectives.

+385. Education Assessment in the Classroom (3) (F, W, S) This course is intended to expose students to a range of assessment methods used by teachers in the public schools.
 Both traditional and modern assessment methods (such as portfolios) are covered, each being matched to Hawaii State content standards and educational outcomes.
 At the end of the course students should be able to design and administer assessments which will reasonably assess student learning suitable for school purposes and parental information.
+(Prerequisite: EDU 312)

-(Prerequisite: Formal admission to the School of Education.) - 390R.
-Special Topics in Education (1-3) (Variable). - 399R.
-Internship in Education (1-12) (1st, F, W, Sp, Su) Students may receive credit for applied experience in education.
-Prior approval must be obtained and a program coordinated by a faculty member and the on-site supervisor. - 414R.
+390R.
+Special Topics in Education (1-3) (Variable).

+399R.
+Internship in Education (1-12) (F, W, S) Students may receive credit for applied experience in education.
+Prior approval must be obtained and a program coordinated by a faculty member and the on-site supervisor.

+414R.
 Special Topics in Education.
-(1-3) (1st, F, W, Sp) An individualized course for undergraduates to research special topics dealing with effective teaching as designed in cooperation with the college supervisor.
+(1-3) (F, W, S) An individualized course for undergraduates to research special topics dealing with effective teaching as designed in cooperation with the college supervisor.

-491A.
-Observation and Practicum for Dual Majors in Elementary and Special Education (2) (W) Students pursuing a dual major work under the tutelage of university supervisors and a cooperating teacher in the public schools in either elementary or special education for 491A.
-The other area will be completed during 491B.
-(Prerequisite: EDUC 312 and formal admission to the School of Education.)
-491B.
-Observation and Practicum for Dual Majors in Elementary and Special Education (4) (F) Students pursuing a dual major work under the tutelage of university supervisors and a cooperating teacher in the public schools in either elementary or special education for 491B.
-The other area will be completed during 491A.
-(Prerequisite: Formal admission to the School of Education.)

-- 492. Student Teaching (12) (F, W) Supervised teaching in the public schools in both elementary and special education settings.
+492. Student Teaching (12) (F, W) Supervised teaching in the public schools in both elementary and special education settings.
 Final semester before graduation.
 Seminar attendance required.
 Successful completion of PRAXIS series required for U.S. licensees.
-(Prerequisites: Completion of all preliminary courses including EDUC 491 and formal admittance to the School of Education) - 493.
-Student Teaching (6) (1st, Sp) Continuation of supervised teaching in the public schools in either elementary or special education settings.
-Seminar attendance required.
-(Prerequisites: EDUC 492 and formal admission to the School of Education) - 495R.
-Independent Study (1-3) (Variable) - 496R.
-Research Education (3) (on demand) Research course credit for students approved for the student associateship program. - 499R.
-Integrating Computer Lab Instruction (1) (On demand) Continuation of the introductory course for educators, parents, and students who want to continue to develop their signing vocabulary.
+(Prerequisites: Completion of all preliminary courses including EDUC 491 and formal admittance to the School of Education.

+495R.
+Independent Study (1-3) (Variable)

+496R.
+Research Education (3) (on demand) Research course credit for students approved for the student associateship program.